 What is performance measurement?

-Performance measurement is the deliberate act of setting goals and finding out if your digital presence (for example, a website) is meeting them.
+The deliberate act of setting goals and finding out if your digital presence is meeting them.

 Why measure performance?

 Every service must aim for continuous improvement.
 It’s important to have discussions about a service’s strengths and weaknesses regularly.
 The right metrics will make sure your decisions to improve your service are supported by evidence (data).

 What you find is also crucial for the Whole of Victorian Government (WoVG)

 A WoVG view of all digital activity allows for better decisions and planning.
 It gives a big picture view of the kinds of online services citizens prefer, and the ones they prefer to use face-to-face.

 All Victorian Government online services must develop goals and methods of measuring success when planning a service or product.

 These goals and measures should be reviewed regularly throughout the product lifecycle.